Ever since I was a little kid, I wanted to be a doctor. (Having an Asian mother is good for shaping you that way!)

 Our cover art was created by Kristen Dang, capturing a vision expressed at the National Conference in October.
 In 2015, we seemed but a pebble in a fast-moving stream of massive social change away from Christian values.
 Into 2020, as a group, we are standing on firm ground and making a difference that will affect the direction of that stream.

-This issue #CMDFAlyf shows snapshots from throughout the year across the nation in broad brush-strokes, highlighting what is happening regionally and corporately.
+This issue’s title, #CMDFAlyf, is a reference to searching on social media (most notably Twitter), by using hashtags to group common themes.
+“Lyf” is the abbreviation for “life” and is pronounced as such.
+“Lyf” characterises what makes up the stuff of daily living for the entity to which it is attached.
+This issue #CMDFAlyf shows snapshots about CMDFA throughout the year across the nation in broad brush-strokes, highlighting what is happening regionally and corporately.
 We hope that it will inspire you to join the reunions locally and nationally (at IMPACT and National Conference) as you flick through the family album!

 Dr Catherine Hollier is a part-time GP in Newcastle who loves to encourage others to integrate their Christian faith in clinical practice.
 She also enjoys the power of words and art and helping people express their passion.